rbuchberger/jekyll_picture_tag/readme.md

 **Proof:** The picture element covers more responsive image use cases than any other proposed solution.
 As a result the markup is more verbose.
 This plugin shows that in practice picture can be easy for website authors to use and maintain.

-**Need more convincing?** For an introduction to the picture element and responsive images in general see [Mo’ Pixels Mo’ Problems](http://alistapart.com/article/mo-pixels-mo-problems) and the follow up article [Ughck.
+**Need more convincing?** Read [Tim Kadlec's](https://twitter.com/tkadlec) article [Why We Need Responsive Images](http://timkadlec.com/2013/06/why-we-need-responsive-images/).
+For an introduction to the picture element and responsive images in general see [Mo’ Pixels Mo’ Problems](http://alistapart.com/article/mo-pixels-mo-problems) and the follow up article [Ughck.
 Images](http://daverupert.com/2013/06/ughck-images/) by [Dave Rupert](https://twitter.com/davatron5000).
-For why we need them, see [Tim Kaldek's](https://twitter.com/tkadlec) article [Why We Need Responsive Images](http://timkadlec.com/2013/06/why-we-need-responsive-images/).

 ## Installation